 4. Next time the client is trying to establish a connection, transmission of the one-time generated 6-digit code visible in the Authenticator App will be necessary in order to connect to the server successfully.

 5. At the same time, the Enterprise Server will generate the same code, too and compare it with the code it previously received from the client.

 If a client is using the same computer/device permanently, it is possible to activate the option "Trust this computer" so that Password Depot Enterprise Server will remember the digital signature of this device for a specific period of time (by default it is 30 days).
 During this period of time the client will not be asked again to enter a new 2FA code on this computer.
 As soon as the period has expired the digital signature will be deleted by the server and it will be necessary again to use the Authenticator App if the client wants to connect to the Enterprise Server.

 There is an option for resetting 2FA settings for every client in the Server Manager (e.g. if a client has lost its device or the client has been reset to its factory settings).
 Furthermore, supporting trusted devices and 2FA for individual clients can be deactivated, too.

-Hint: Two-Factor Authentication is currently available in our Windows and macOS client as well as the Android app.
+Hint: The Two-Factor Authentication is currently available in our Windows and macOS client as well as our mobile apps (Android/iOS).
 Besides, you can also use 2FA with our web client.